-- (a) No more than the number of cannabis retailers adopted by Council resolution may operate within the City at any one time and shall be issued a permit by the City. - (b) Retailers shall verify the age and all necessary documentation of each individual to ensure the customer is not under the age of eighteen (18) years.
-If the potential customer is 18 to 20 years old, retailer shall confirm the customer's possession of a valid doctor's recommendation and/or Health and Safety Code Section 11362.71 identification card (Medical Marijuana Card).
-For adult-use purchases, retailers shall verify that all customers are 21 years of age or older for the purchase of cannabis or cannabis products. - (c) Individuals must show their government-issued identification, and, in the case of medical cannabis facilities, their physician's recommendation, or a cannabis card issued pursuant to Health and Safety Code Section 11362.71 in order to gain access into the retailer.
+- (A) No more than the number of cannabis retailers adopted by Council resolution may operate within the City at any one time and shall be issued a permit by the City. - (B) Retailers shall verify the age and all necessary documentation of each individual to ensure the customer is not under the age of eighteen (18) years.
+If the potential customer is 18 to 20 years old, retailer shall confirm the customer's possession of a valid doctor's recommendation and/or Health and Safety Code Section 11362.71 identification card

+- (Medical Marijuana Card).
+For adult-use purchases, retailers shall verify that all customers are 21 years of age or older for the purchase of cannabis or cannabis products. - (C) Individuals must show their government-issued identification, and, in the case of medical cannabis facilities, their physician's recommendation, or a cannabis card issued pursuant to Health and Safety Code Section 11362.71 in order to gain access into the retailer.
 The government-issued identification and, if applicable, doctor's recommendation or cannabis card must also be shown at the point-of-sale station at the time of purchase.
-Doctor recommendations are not to be obtained or provided at the retail location. - (d) Uniformed licensed security personnel shall be employed to monitor site activity, control loitering and site access, and to serve as a visual deterrent to unlawful activities.
-Security personnel may be allowed to carry firearms if authorized by the Chief of Police. - (e) Retailers may have only that quantity of cannabis and cannabis products to meet the daily demand readily available for sale on-site in the retail sales area of the retailer.
-Additional product may be stored in a secured, locked area to which customers, vendors, and visitors shall not have access. - (f) All restroom facilities shall remain locked and under the control of management. - (g) Retailers authorized to conduct retail activities shall only serve customers who are within the licensed premises, or at a delivery address that meets the requirements of this division. - a.
-The sale and delivery of cannabis goods shall not occur through a pass-through window or a slide-out tray to the exterior of the premises. - b.
-Retailers shall not operate as or with a drive-in or drive-through at which cannabis goods are sold to persons within or about a motor vehicle. - c.
-No cannabis goods shall be sold and/or delivered by any means or method to any person within a motor vehicle.
+Doctor recommendations are not to be obtained or provided at the retail location. - (D) Uniformed licensed security personnel shall be employed to monitor site activity, control loitering and site access, and to serve as a visual deterrent to unlawful activities.
+Security personnel may be allowed to carry firearms if authorized by the Chief of Police. - (E) Retailers may have only that quantity of cannabis and cannabis products to meet the daily demand readily available for sale on-site in the retail sales area of the retailer.
+Additional product may be stored in a secured, locked area to which customers, vendors, and visitors shall not have access. - (F) All restroom facilities shall remain locked and under the control of management. - (G) Retailers authorized to conduct retail activities shall only serve customers who are within the licensed premises, or at a delivery address that meets the requirements of this division. - (1) The sale and delivery of cannabis goods shall not occur through a pass-through window or a slide-out tray to the exterior of the premises. - (2) Retailers shall not operate as or with a drive-in or drive-through at which cannabis goods are sold to persons within or about a motor vehicle. - (3) No cannabis goods shall be sold and/or delivered by any means or method to any person within a motor vehicle. - (4) All cannabis goods sold by a retail business shall be contained in child-resistant packaging. - (5) Retailers shall record point-of-sale areas and areas where cannabis goods are displayed for sale on the video surveillance system.
+At each point-of-sale location, camera placement must allow for the recording of the facial features of any person purchasing or selling cannabis goods, or any person in the retail area, with sufficient clarity to determine identity.